Should I wait for our physician to raise the possibility of hospice, or should I raise it first?

 When should a decision about entering a hospice program be made and who should make it?

 At any time during a life-limiting illness, it’s appropriate to discuss all of a patient’s care options, including hospice.
 By law the decision belongs to the patient.
 Understandably, most people are uncomfortable with the idea of stopping aggressive efforts to “beat” the disease.
 Hospice staff members are highly sensitive to these concerns and are always available to discuss them with the patient and family.

 No. Many communities have more than one hospice.
-Medicare requires certified hospices provide a basic level of care but the quantity and quality of all services can vary significantly from one hospice to another.
-To find the best hospice for your needs, ask your doctor, healthcare professionals, clergy, social workers or friends who have received care for a family member.
-You may want to call or schedule a meeting with a prospective hospice to ask about their particular service philosophy.
+Medicare requires certified hospices provide a basic level of care, but the quantity and quality of all services can vary significantly from one hospice to another.
+To find the best hospice to fit your needs, ask your health care provider, clergy, social worker, or friends and family that have experienced hospice care firsthand.
+You may want to schedule a meeting with a prospective hospice to ask about their particular service philosophy.

 Certainly.
 If the patient’s condition improves and the disease seems to be in remission, patients can be discharged from hospice and return to aggressive therapy or go on about their daily life.
 If the discharged patient should later need to return to hospice care, Medicare and most private insurance will allow additional coverage for this purpose.

 One of the first things the hospice program will do is contact the patient’s physician to make sure he or she agrees that hospice care is appropriate for this patient at this time.
 RMH has a Medical Director available to help patients that have no primary care physician.
 An evaluation will be made and, if hospice appropriate, admission forms will be completed.

 Is there any special equipment or changes I have to make in my home before hospice care begins?